Temple of Mercury (Puy de Dôme): Augustonemetum

-Other Cult Sites in the City of the Arverni
+Other cult sites

 The very name of the Arverni capital in Roman times, Augustonemetum, "Sanctuary of Augustus", suggests the presence of an imperial cult within the city.
 This imperial cult, however, did not leave any tangible traces and the only sanctuary attested is that whose remains are called Mur des Saracens, located at rue Rameau in Clermont-Ferrand and identified, without the debate being settled, as the Vasso Galate mentioned by Gregory of Tours.

 Augustonemetum had, however, a certain number of peri-urban sanctuaries, of various importance, such as the sanctuary of Source des Roches in Chamalières, whose activity did not reach the 1st century CE; the temple des Côtes in Blanzat, discovered by P. Eychart in the 1950s; that of Trémonteix, a private sanctuary linked to an ancient domain, discovered in 2012; or the Fanum of Brezet nearby Aulnat.

 One of these sanctuaries, the Tourette d'Enval temple in Orcines can be directly associated with the cult complex formed by the Puy de Dôme sanctuary and the agglomeration of the Ceyssat Pass.
 Dedicated to Mercury, it marks the beginning of the ascent of the mountain.

 A wider circle around Puy de Dôme also includes the sanctuaries of the Corent and Gergovie oppida, the first dating back to the 2nd century BCE and which remained active until the 3rd century CE, the second dating from the Augustan Age.
 A third fanum, that of La Sauvetat, below Puy de Corent to the south, can also be mentioned.

 Finally, on the same ancient route as the agglomeration of the Ceyssat Pass, but located near the Lemovices border, was a secondary agglomeration provided with a sanctuary excavated in 1882 and in the 1950s.
-This sanctuary, the site of Beauclair, on the territory of the municipalities of Giat and Voingt, produced graffiti naming the god Toutatis.
+This sanctuary, the site of Beauclair on the territory of the municipalities of Giat and Voingt, produced graffiti naming the god Toutatis.